-Evidence of prior criminal convictions relevant to the case or campus disciplinary actions may be introduced to a hearing officer only after determination of guilt for consideration in connection with determining the penalty.
+Evidence of prior criminal convictions relevant to the case or university disciplinary actions may be introduced to a hearing officer, board or panel only after determination of guilt for consideration in connection with determining the sanction.

 If prior disciplinary action is to be disclosed, this shall be at a closed hearing and any part of the written decision that refers to such shall not be public unless the accused student is over eighteen and waives the right to privacy in that respect.